 In a survey conducted by eConsultancy, data revealed a 21% YoY increase in online orders in comparing March 2020 to March 2019.
 In a separate survey, 41% of respondents said that they were currently shopping online for things they would normally shop for in-store.

 With the accessibility and convenience of online shopping having left notable impacts on retail spaces in high streets around the world, now more than ever retailers are under pressure to unify retail experiences both inside and outside of their stores.
-Especially if they wish to maintain a profitable high street presence.
+Especially if they wish to maintain a profitable high-street presence.

-Back in January 2018, Zara gave a glimpse of what an omnichannel future could look like by opening a click and collect concept store in London.
+Back in January 2018, Zara gave a glimpse of what an omnichannel future could look like by opening a click-and-collect concept store in London.
 The space had a dedicated area for collecting online purchases but also had staff on hand with mobile devices that offered sizes, stock, and, collection information for a limited selection of items available inside the store.
 Alongside this, there were options to avoid payment lines altogether by paying through either the Zara or Inditex group app, as well as self-service checkouts.

-Most interestingly, a virtual styling tool was trialed in-store using information screens embedded into mirrors.
+Most interestingly, a virtual styling tool was trialled in-store using information screens embedded into mirrors.
 Customers were able to scan barcodes of items using sci-fi-sounding radio frequency identification technology.
 Once the item was recognized, the internal system would load “multiple choices for coordinating and combining the piece with other garments and accessories.”

-Meanwhile, Nordstrom’s DTC omnichannel strategy of “reserve online, try on in-store” was such a success that it is now available at 43 stores across the US, with 80% of shoppers who tried the service coming back to use it multiple times
+Meanwhile, Nordstrom’s DTC omnichannel strategy of “reserve online, try on in-store” was such a success that it is now available at 43 stores across the US, with 80% of shoppers who tried the service coming back to use it multiple times.

-The service allows shoppers to select items through the Nordstrom app, notifies them when the products are available to be tried on in-store, and then sends a followup message upon their arrival which tells the customer where they can find a specialist reserved dressing room with their selected clothes.
+The service allows shoppers to select items through the Nordstrom app, notifies them when the products are available to be tried on in-store, and then sends a follow-up message upon their arrival which tells the customer where they can find a specialist-reserved dressing room with their selected clothes.

-Recently, Nike is the latest big fashion brand to see success with their implementation of direct to consumer.
+Recently, Nike is the latest big fashion brand to see success with their implementation of direct-to-consumer.
 Seeking to climb aboard the tech-driven drop strategy of selling exclusive, limited-edition items – popular among apparel makers like Supreme to generate excitement and demand – it purchased predictive analytics company Celect.

-Celect’s cloud-based platform issues data to help retailers optimize their inventories with local demand predictions.
+Select’s cloud-based platform issues data to help retailers optimize their inventories with local demand predictions.
 These predictions then aim to forecast how and when consumers will buy certain styles, bolstering Nike’s DTC strategy of being able to personally supply consumers at a global scale.

 According to the company’s annual report, the digital portion of Nike’s direct sales grew 35% during the period and outpaced all other marketing channels.
 Nike attributed its growth rate to its digital DTC sales and hailed them as a key driver of its sales for the foreseeable future.